Topical alignment in online social systems: Related Work

-Some other works were strictly interested in homophily in online networks.
-Laniado et al. \cite{Laniado2016} inspected gender homophily -- i.e., the prevalence of same gender relationships -- in the Tuenti Spanish social network\footnote{http://www.tuenti.com, accessed in October 2016.}.
+Nonetheless, we consider that the works more related to our own were strictly interested in homophily in online networks.
+Laniado et al. \cite{Laniado2016} inspected gender homophily -- i.e., the prevalence of same-gender relationships -- in the Tuenti Spanish social network.
 They based their analysis on self-reported gender data and their results showed the presence of gender homophily in dyadic and triadic relationships.
 Aiello et al. \cite{Aiello2012} explored homophily in the context of tagging social networks (Flickr, Last.fm, and aNobii).
 In these networks, tags are used to classify resources -- a different usage than hashtags on Twitter.
-In their approach, tags employed by the users are used to compute their similarity, which quantify their proximity in tags usage.
+In their approach, tags employed by the users are used to compute their similarity, which quantifies their proximity in tags usage.
 They found that users topical similarity is related to their shortest path distance on the social graph and that it could predict some links on the graph.
 Crandall \cite{Crandall2008} explored homophily using datasets extracted from Wikipedia and LiveJournal -- article and blogging based networks -- and modeled users according to their articles editing history.
-This allowed them to verify that, after users interact, the similarity among them tends to increase, which provides evidence of the social influence \cite{Axelrod1997} principle.
+Choudhury explored homophily over a set of demographic users characteristics and its relation to the structure of their ego-network, most importantly they showed that the presence of homophily concerning topical interests is independent of the ego network structure \cite{Choudhury11}.